svrx/sourcegraph/doc/user/campaigns/index.md

 1. Open the preview URL that the command printed out.
 1. Examine the preview.
 Confirm that the patches' diffs are what you intended.

     (If not, edit your campaign action and then rerun the command above.
-Old and unused previews are automatically discarded, so you don't need to manually delete this preview.) <!-- TODO(sqs): mention that changesets still won't be published at this step (unless the user already published them), to alleviate worries? -->
+Old and unused previews are automatically discarded, so you don't need to manually delete this preview.)
 1. Click the **Update campaign** button.

 After you've added patches, you can [publish changesets](#publishing-changesets-to-the-code-host) to the code host when you're ready.
 This will turn the patches into commits, branches, and changesets (such as GitHub pull requests) for others to review and merge.